Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles

-NPField-D2 and NPField-D3 are directly using the data about the bounding box and motion direction of the dynamic obstacle, while NPField-D1 and CIAO* require projection of the predicted bounding boxes onto the obstacle map.
+DynamicMLP and NPField-GPT directly use the data about the bounding box and motion direction of the dynamic obstacle, while StaticMLP and CIAO* require the projection of the predicted bounding boxes onto the obstacle map.

-Overall, CIAO* showed average performance, which aligns with its status as a SOTA method.
-MPPI had similar results where it was faster than CIAO* but failed to find optimal trajectory multiple times and overall had sub-par results.
-NPField-D1 was the fastest, registering a computation time of 359.51 ms, which is nearly 300 ms faster than CIAO*.
-In contrast, NPField-D3 opted for the shortest path and safest trajectory, as shown by the highest safety distance and lowest AOL, though at the cost of increased computation time and path length.
-This behavior, although anticipated due to the use of the GPT model, suggests that NPField-D3 might be the most appropriate choice for real-world scenarios where computation time can be traded for enhanced safety and path efficiency.
+Overall, CIAO* showed average performance, which aligns with its status as a state-of-the-art method.
+MPPI was faster than CIAO* but frequently failed to find optimal trajectories, resulting in generally inferior performance.
+StaticMLP was the fastest, registering a computation time of 366.62 ms, which is over 400 ms faster than CIAO*.
+In contrast, NPField-GPT achieved the safest trajectory with the shortest path, as shown by the highest safety distance, lowest path length, and lowest AOL, though at the cost of increased computation time.
+This behavior suggests that NPField-GPT is the most appropriate choice for real-world scenarios where computation time can be traded for enhanced safety and path efficiency.
 In Table~\ref{tab:comparative}, we abbreviate planner names as NPF-SMLP, NPF-DMLP, and NPF-GPT.